 Input voltage waveform distortion

-A numerical indicator representing the accuracy (quality) of commercial power.
-Normally, commercial power is a sine wave, but voltage distortion can occur due to the addition of high-frequency components caused by noise from surges and other sources.
-In electrical and electronic devices that require highly accurate input voltage, significant distortion may prevent proper operation, so care is needed.
-One countermeasure is to insert a noise filter designed to handle voltage waveform distortion.
+A numerical indicator representing the accuracy (quality) of commercial electric eyes.
+Normally, commercial power supplies use sine waves, but due to noise caused by surges and other factors, high-frequency components may be added, resulting in voltage distortion.
+In electrical and electronic devices that require high input voltage precision, this distortion can cause malfunction, so caution is necessary.
+One countermeasure is to insert a noise filter that addresses voltage waveform distortion.